bgachara/bgachara.github.io/posts/databases.md

 ## Storage Model

 - A DBMS storage model specifies how it physically organizes tuples on disk and in memory.
-  - It can have different perfromance characteristics based on the target workload (OLTP vs OLAP).
+It can have different perfromance characteristics based on the target workload (OLTP vs OLAP).
-  - This also influences the design choices of the rest of the DBMS.
+  This also influences the design choices of the rest of the DBMS.

 ### N-ary storage model (NSM)

-- It is ideal for OLTP workloads where queries tend to access individual entities and execute write-heavy workloads.
-  - use the tuple-at-a-time iterator processing model.
+- It is ideal for OLTP workloads where queries tend to access individual entities and execute write-heavy workloads, use the tuple-at-a-time iterator processing model.
 - The DBMS stores all the attributes for a single tuple contiguously in a single page, also known as a "row store".
-- NSM db page size are typically some constant multiple of 4KB h/w page.
+- NSM db page size are typically some constant multiple of 4KB h/w page i.e Oracle(4KB), Postgres(8KB), MySQL(16KB)
 - A disk oriented NSM system stores a tuple's fixed-length and variable-length attributes contiguously in a single slotted page.
 - The tuple's record id(page#, slot#) is how the DBMS uniquely identifies a physical tuple.
 - header + slot array.